Laravel-Backpack/docs/4.0/crud-fields.md

 ```
 [
     // n-n relationship
-    'label' => "End", // Table column heading
+    'label' => "Cities", // Table column heading
     'type' => "select2_from_ajax_multiple",
-    'name' => 'city_id', // the column that contains the ID of that connected entity
+    'name' => 'cities', // a unique identifier (usually the method that defines the relationship in your Model)
-    'entity' => 'city', // the method that defines the relationship in your Model
+    'entity' => 'cities', // the method that defines the relationship in your Model
     'attribute' => "name", // foreign key attribute that is shown to user
+    'data_source' => url("api/cities"), // url to controller search function (with /{id} should return model)
+    'pivot' => true, // on create&update, do you need to add/delete pivot table entries?

+    // OPTIONAL
     'model' => "App\Models\City", // foreign key model
-    'data_source' => url("api/cities"), // url to controller search function (with /{id} should return model)
     'placeholder' => "Select a city", // placeholder for the select
     'minimum_input_length' => 2, // minimum characters to type before querying results
-    'pivot' => true, // on create&update, do you need to add/delete pivot table entries?
     // 'include_all_form_fields'  => false, // optional - only send the current field through AJAX (for a smaller payload if you're not using multiple chained select2s)
  ]
 ```